Nursing students see path to graduation with state’s relaxed training requirements

-FRESNO, California (KGPE) — California nursing students have been in limbo since the novel coronavirus pandemic became a huge obstacle to completing their required clinical hours.
+FRESNO, California (KSEE) — California nursing students have been in limbo since the novel coronavirus pandemic became a huge obstacle to completing their required clinical hours.

 However, after the state announced a waiver and new requirements Friday night, many students are now relieved they’ll be able to graduate on time.